-- are part of a new reality whereby youth participates on its own terms in community, social, and political life - not just integrated into the older generations' idea of how they should participate; - are offered resources and opportunities for training and employment; - have an increased sense of belonging and ownership of their communities and in the province; and - are considered an integral part of Quebec society and feel a strong sense of belonging and commitment to Quebec.
+- are bicultural.
+Their education and language skills make them equally qualified for employment as French-speaking youth and they are comfortable interacting socially and culturally with the French-speaking community. - are part of a new reality whereby youth participates on its own terms in community, social, and political life not just integrated into the older generations' idea of how they should participate; - are offered resources and opportunities for training and employment; - have an increased sense of belonging and ownership of their communities and in the province; and - are considered an integral part of Quebec society and feel a strong sense of belonging and commitment to Quebec.